sjmog/kubernetes-the-hard-way/docs/03-compute-resources.md

 The Kubernetes [networking model](https://kubernetes.io/docs/concepts/cluster-administration/networking/#kubernetes-model) assumes a flat network in which containers and nodes can communicate with each other.
 In cases where this is not desired [network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) can limit how groups of containers are allowed to communicate with each other and external network endpoints.

 > Setting up network policies is out of scope for this tutorial.

+:speech_bubble: a network policy basically decides which network node can communicate with another.

 ### Virtual Private Cloud Network